dvk65/inland-flooding/README.md

     - execute necessary preprocessing steps and save the modified dataset as **df_stn_mod.csv**.

 #### High-water levels from real-time gauge data
-[USGS National Water Information System](https://waterdata.usgs.gov/nwis) is another source for flood event data by extracting real-time gauge water levels above the moderate flood stage. allows users to extract provide an additional source for flood events.
+[USGS National Water Information System](https://waterdata.usgs.gov/nwis) is another source for flood event data by extracting real-time gauge water levels above the moderate flood stage.
 While the primary dataset for flood events is the STN flood event data, this dataset is included to collect additional Sentinel-2 imagery during flood events.
 Also, the flood event observations from this dataset provide a means to cross-reference the STN flood event data, providing a more comprehensive analysis.

 In this project,  when the water level of a gauge is above the moderate flood stage, it's considered as a flood event observation.
 To collect and preprocess gauge water levels above the [moderate flood stage](https://www.weather.gov/aprfc/terminology#:~:text=Moderate%20Flooding), use the following command (estimated runtime: 30-40 minutes):
 ```